The Community Scientists

 The Honor Roll: meet the people who have volunteered their time to collect Mountain Birdwatch.

 The Vermont Center for Ecostudies led the development and implementation of Mountain Birdwatch.
 Past and current VCE scientists like Kent McFarland, Steve Faccio, Chris Rimmer, John Lloyd, and now Jason Hill continue to ensure that the program runs smoothly, that the data are collected and analyzed properly, and that the results get into the hands of the decision-makers that need them.
 Former VCE scientists like Dan Lambert, Julie Hart, and Judith Scarl helped launch and maintain Mountain Birdwatch in its early years.

 In Canada, Mountain Birdwatch was implemented by Bird Studies Canada, Regroupment Quebec Oiseaux, and the Canadian Wildlife Service.

 The Funding Sources

 There is no such thing as a free lunch, and no such thing as a free bird survey.
-Although Mountain Birdwatch survives due to the volunteer efforts of its citizen scientists, maintaining the program costs money.
+Although Mountain Birdwatch survives due to the volunteer efforts of its community scientists, maintaining the program costs money.
 Many people, organizations, and government agencies have provided generously.

 First and foremost, the US Fish and Wildlife Service has provided funds that have supported Mountain Birdwatch for more than 15 years.
 Many thanks to the Fish and Wildlife Service and in particular the regional landbird biologist, Randy Dettmers, who not only coordinates funding but is also a long-time Mountain Birdwatcher!